regismartins/ce-aks-tf/README.md

     └── license.yaml
 ```

-3. Lets now initiate the Terraform in the `ce-ob-aks-tf` directory.
+3. Lets now initiate the Terraform in the `ce-aks-tf` directory.

 ```sh
 terraform init